 The Company holds a 70% interest in its South African subsidiary, Idada.
-Idada made application for this exploration license (Ref: MP30/5/1/1/2/1047PR) in the Barberton area in February 2012.
+Idada made application for an exploration license (Ref: MP30/5/1/1/2/1047PR) in the Barberton area in February 2012.
 During the second quarter 2015, notice was received from the Department of Mineral Resources, South Africa which granted the Company the prospecting rights for gold and silver in the applied for area subject to certain subsequent conditions being met.
 The Company has fulfilled those requirements and the Prospecting Right, together with the EMP, was executed and became effective on April 7, 2016.
-The Prospecting Right has been granted for a term of five years effective May 2015.
+The Prospecting Right was been granted for a term of five years effective as of May 2015.

-Notices have been sent to all surface owners of the five farms informing the owners of our intent to access the property to commence exploration activities.
-Three land owners, holding most of the target ground, have denied access.
-This issue wassubmitted to the Department of Mineral Resources (DMR) for resolution.
+Notices were sent to all surface owners of the five farms informing the owners of our intent to access the property to commence exploration activities.
+Three landowners, holding most of the target ground, have denied access.
+This issue has been submitted to the Department of Mineral Resources (DMR) for resolution.

 During the third quarter 2019, the Company was informed that certain portions of our license areas were designated as a World Heritage site by UNESCO.
-UNESCO has informed the Company that in accordance with the Operational Guidelines for the Implementation of the World Heritage Convention, UNESCO are investigating the situation that the Company brought to their attention.
-UNESCO has informed us that according to IUCN, the Advisory Body to the intergovernmental World Heritage Committee concerning nominations of natural heritage sites on the World Heritage List, the overlapping prospecting license on the western portion of the property or of the presence of Tsodilo Resources Ltd was not brought to the attention of IUCN during the evaluation process.
+UNESCO has informed the Company that in accordance with the Operational Guidelines for the Implementation of the World Heritage Convention, UNESCO is investigating the situation that the Company brought to their attention.
+UNESCO has informed the Company that according to IUCN, the Advisory Body to the intergovernmental World Heritage Committee concerning nominations of natural heritage sites on the World Heritage List, the overlapping prospecting license on the western portion of the property or of the presence of Tsodilo Resources Ltd was not brought to the attention of IUCN during the evaluation process.
 The documentation related to the evaluation and inscription of the site on the World Heritage List from UNESCO's website at: http://whc.unesco.org/en/list/1575/documents.

-As the responsibility for nominating sites to the World Heritage List and the management and protection of the World Heritage properties inscribed is under the authority of the State Party of South Africa, UNESCO advised us that they would be contacting the appropriate South African office for clarification.
-To date, it is our understanding that neither the Department of Mineral Affairs (DMA) nor the Department of Environmental Affairs has responded to UNESCO's inquiry.
-In addition to UNESCO's inquiries, we also contacted the DMA for guidance and received a response but before the issue could be dealt with the South African government was shut down due to the COVID-19 virus.
-We will continue our efforts to engage the DMA once the government resumes its activities on a full-time basis.
-In the interim, we have filed a renewal application to protect our license rights.
+As the responsibility for nominating sites to the World Heritage List and the management and protection of the World Heritage properties inscribed is under the authority of the State Party of South Africa, UNESCO advised the Company that they would be contacting the appropriate South African office for clarification.
+To date, it is the Company's understanding that neither the Department of Mineral Affairs (DMA) nor the Department of Environmental Affairs (DEA) has responded to UNESCO's inquiry.
+In addition to UNESCO's inquiries, the Company also contacted the DMA for guidance and received a response, but before the issue could be dealt with the South African government was shut down due to the COVID-19 virus.
+In the interim, the Company has filed a renewal application to protect our license rights.